 From 1348-49 the Black Death had killed 50% of the population in England, which were mainly peasants who worked on the land for rich Barons and landowners.
 The remaining peasants began to realise that they could demand more wages, as there was a demand for peasants to work on the land: Barons would not do this themselves!
 In 1377 and 1379 Richard II had ordered a poll tax (a tax for all of the population) to provide money for the ongoing war with France.

 The peasants had had enough.
-Led by Wat Tyler (a roof tiler) they marched on London, through the south west of England, smashing up rich landowners' properties on their way.
+Led by Wat Tyler they marched on London, through the south west of England, smashing up rich landowners' properties on their way.
 When they reached London they demanded to speak to Richard, to demand that the poll tax be stopped and that wages for labourers (people who worked in manual jobs) be increased.
-Richard II (although only 14 years old) went out to meet the rebels.
+Richard II went out to meet the rebels.
 He managed to persuade them to leave London and accepted their demands.
 However, when the peasants left London, Richard ordered the execution of Wat Tyler and the other rebel leaders.
 He also refused to stop the poll tax or increase wages for labourers.
-Although unsuccessful, the peasants' revolt was the first mass rebellion against a monarch by the English population; it established the idea of popular rebellion in support of the nation's needs.